Climbing is the supreme discipline in pro cycling. The best climbers in the world attack each other on the most difficult hills at the Tour de France.

 - The best choice for biking up a hill is a road bike due to many advantages such as power transfer, tires, and gearing

-- Choose the right gears on your bike to ride hills easier and more efficiently.
+- Choose the right gears on your bike to ride hills more easily and more efficiently.
 Look at your level as a cyclist and the difficulty of the climbs you target.

 - Make use of both the seated climbing technique as well as the standing technique.